 “Time flies.”
 How often have we all heard that figure of speech?
 Has it lost its impact on you?
-It does on all of us.
-It may be a good idea to remind ourselves that not only does time fly, but it flies by twice as fast as we think it does, ergo the title of this post.
+It does on most of us.
+It may be a good idea to remind ourselves that not only does time fly, but it flies by twice as fast as we think it will, ergo the title of this post.
 Our futures become our pasts before we can say, “I should have, would have, could have.”

 Thanks for reading!

 Paul is an award-winning keynote speaker and best-selling author.
-If you are looking for a speaker for your next event, please visit: http://www.PaulEdgewater.com
+If you are looking for a speaker for your next event, please visit: www.PaulEdgewater.com